shanecurran/tls-tunnel/README.md

 [mit-badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [mit-url]: https://github.com/shanecurran/tls-tunnel/blob/master/LICENSE

-This simple crate establishes a TLS connection to a specified target and creates a TCP server that allows you to tunnel TCP to the target over a standard TLS connection.
+This simple crate establishes a TLS connection to a specified target and creates a TCP server that allows you to communicate with the TLS server over a raw, unencrypted TCP socket.

 This is useful for environments where TLS connections are not feasible at runtime.
 Some examples: